Microsoft is planning to enable Multi-Factor Authentication (MFA) directly in its Outlook app for many 365 business users.

 Get in touch – we’re here to help.

-MSSP, EDR, MDR or XDR: What’s The Difference + 5 Strategies for Choosing The Best Solution
+XDR vs EDR: What’s The Difference + 5 Strategies for Choosing The Best Solution Among MSSP, EDR, MDR or XDR

 The alphabet soup of cybersecurity can be confusing.
 With so many cybersecurity acronyms, it can be a challenge to understand what a technology does and whether it’s a good fit for your needs.
 Distinguishing between MSSP, EDR, MDR, and XDR is one of the most confusing areas, even for the most seasoned security leader.